lisongxu/CSCE156-Lab-Java-File/readme.md

 3. Finish implementing the `loadData()` method by adding code to open the `mlb_nl_2011.csv` data file (in the `data` directory), process it line-by-line and create individual `Team` instances.
-Note that you must handle `FileNotFoundException` using one of the methods that we studied in the class; otherwise, your code does not compile because it is a checked exception.
+Please handle `FileNotFoundException` using `try` and `catch` blocks; otherwise, your code does not compile.

 #### 3.2 File Output